What is the most important information I should know about abemaciclib?

 What should I avoid while taking abemaciclib?

-Grapefruit may interact with abemaciclib and lead to unwanted side effects.
-Avoid the use of grapefruit products.
+Grapefruit may interact with abemaciclib and cause side effects.
+Avoid consuming grapefruit products.

 What are the possible side effects of abemaciclib?